MicrosoftDocs/sdk-api/sdk-api-src/content/icm/nf-icm-getps2colorspacearray.md

 ### -param pPS2ColorSpaceArray

-TBD
+Pointer to a buffer in which the color space array is to be placed.
+If the <i>pBuffer</i> pointer is set to <b>NULL</b>, the function returns the required size of the buffer in the memory location pointed to by <i>pcbSize</i>.

 ### -param pcbPS2ColorSpaceArray

-TBD
+Pointer to a variable containing the size of the buffer in bytes.
+On return, it contains the number of bytes copied into the buffer.

 ### -param pbBinary

 Pointer to a Boolean variable.
 If set to <b>TRUE</b>, the data copied could be binary.
 If set to <b>FALSE</b>, data should be encoded as ASCII85.
 On return, the memory location pointed to by <i>pbBinary</i> indicates whether the data returned actually is binary (<b>TRUE</b>) or ASCII85 (<b>FALSE</b>).

-#### - pBuffer

-Pointer to a buffer in which the color space array is to be placed.
-If the <i>pBuffer</i> pointer is set to <b>NULL</b>, the function returns the required size of the buffer in the memory location pointed to by <i>pcbSize</i>.

-#### - pcbSize

-Pointer to a variable containing the size of the buffer in bytes.
-On return, it contains the number of bytes copied into the buffer.

 ## -returns